 Consumers initiate an event by emailing a generic support address like [email protected] to request assistance.
 Amazon SES is able to receive this email because of a recipient rule.
 According to the rule, messages are written to an Amazon S3 bucket with a specific prefix.

-On object creation events, this bucket and prefix are configured using S3 Events, which triggers a Lambda function in this bucket.
-After reading the email, parsing its contents, and sending them to Amazon Comprehend for language detection, the Lambda function returns a result.
-Amazon DynamoDB looks up the detected language code in an Amazon DynamoDB table that contains mappings between language codes and support group email addresses for the languages in which they are detected.
-One support group may respond to emails in English, while another support group could respond to emails in French.
-It is the responsibility of the Lambda function to determine and deliver the same email address to several recipients via a resend operation (email forwarding).
-Assume that the lookup does not produce any results for the destination address, or that the language could not be determined.
-Alternatively, the email is forwarded to a catch-all email address that was set during the application’s deployment.
+An item creation event triggers a Lambda function in this bucket using S3 Events.
+After reading the email object, analyzing the text, and sending it to Amazon Comprehend for language detection, the Lambda function returns a result.
+A table containing mappings between language codes and support group emails for the languages in which they were identified is pulled from Amazon DynamoDB and used to accomplish this.
+Sometimes, one support group responds to emails in English, while another responds to emails in French.
+The Lambda function determines and sends the same email address to several recipients via a resend operation, which is the function’s duty (email forwarding).
+Lookup fails to return any results for the destination address or the language cannot be established.
+Alternatively, the email is forwarded to a catch-all email address that was set up during the application’s installation.

 Download list of all AWS Services PDF

 For Amazon SES to work, you must first make sure that you have full control over your email domain.
 The documentation provides detailed instructions on how to use the Amazon SES dashboard to validate your domain.
 It is possible to register a domain name with Route 53 if you do not have one.